CodesByAda/X.com-Clone/README.md

 # X.com Clone

-This is a UI clone for the site X.com made using Tailwind css.
+This is a UI clone of the site X.com made using Tailwind css.

 Author : Adarsh Antony